Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres: The algebra

-\end{lem} The compatibility with the coproduct \eqref{xi-coprod} and product in $H$ \eqref{xi-prod} follows directly from the property of $\delta$.
-Similarly it can be explicitly verified that the compatibility with the product and coproduct in $A$ (\ref{xi-prod}, \ref{xi-coprod}) holds.
+The compatibility with the coproduct and product \eqref{xi-prod} in $\cU_{q,\phi}(\hat{u}(2))$ follows directly from the properties of $\delta$.
+Similarly, it can be explicitly verified that the compatibility with the product and coproduct \eqref{xi-prod} in $SU_{q,\phi}(2)$ holds.
 We omit the straightforward calculations.

-\begin{thm} The following (braided) pairing between $\cU_{q,\phi}(\hat{u}(2))$ and $SU_{q,\phi}(2)$, which is defined below on the set of generators (with all other parings vanishing) satisfies all properties stated in Theorem 2.3, Eqs. (\ref{BrPair2}).
+\begin{thm} The following braided pairing between $\cU_{q,\phi}(\hat{u}(2))$ and $SU_{q,\phi}(2)$, which is defined below on the set of generators (with all other parings vanishing) satisfies all properties stated in Theorem \ref{thh_br_par}, Eqs. \eqref{BrPair2}.

 \end{thm} We again omit the proof as it is a straightforward but tedious computation and is based on explicit verifications of the pairings with the products and the coproducts as required in (\ref{BrPairing}).